brandur/sorg/content/drafts/redis-cluster.md

 operations per second [1].

-The node's total saturation was leading to us seeing an ambient level of failures occurring all the time.
+The node's total saturation was leading to us seeing an ambient level of failures happening around the clock.
 Our services were written to tolerate Redis unavailability so most of the time this was okay, but the severity of the problem would escalate under certain conditions.
 We